anton-smirnov-robert/weaver/content/concept/open-ended evolution.md

 - concept
 ---

-The unbounded increase in the number of [biological novelty](concept/biological%20novelty.md) that appear during evolution.
+The unbounded increase in the number of [novelty](concept/novelty.md) that appear during evolution.

 See a definition of life with open-ended evolution : [Ruiz-Mirazo2004](reference/Ruiz-Mirazo2004.md)